 - □ Hydrosphere/Cryosphere

-- □ Biosphere
+- D Biosphere

 - Geosphere

-- A. Identify a component of that system that is affected by an increase of $\rm CO_2$ in the atmosphere.
+A. Identify a component of that system that is affected by an increase of CO 2 in the atmosphere.

+0 - Inadequate 1 point

+Missing the Identifies a

+identification of a component of a

+component of system that is

-0 - Inadequate 1 point Missing the identification of a component of system that is affected by an increase of CO 2 Identifies a component of a system that is affected by an increase of CO 2
+system that is affected by an

+affected by an increase of CO 2

+increase of CO 2

-B. Explain how the increase in CO_2 in the atmosphere will affect the identified component.
+B. Explain how the increase in CO2 in the atmosphere will affect the identified component

-0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Missing an explanation of how an increase in CO 2 will affect the component Incorrectly identifies how the increase in CO 2 will affect the component States how the increase in CO_2 in the atmosphere will affect the component, does not include explanation OR States how the increase in CO_2 will affect the component but the explanation is incorrect Correctly explains how the increase in CO 2 in the atmosphere will affect the component Correctly explains how the increase in CO_2 in the atmosphere will affect the component citing specific examples/ locations for the affect
+0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Missing an explanation of how an increase in CO2 will affect the component Incorrectly identifies how the increase in CO2 will affect the component States how the increase in CO2 in the atmosphere will affect the component, does not include explanation OR States how the increase in CO2 will affect the component but the explanation is Correctly explains how the increase in CO2 in the atmosphere will affect the component.
+Correctly explains how the increase in CO2 in the atmosphere will affect the component citing specific examples/ locations for the affect incorrect